NaMasondo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines, displays the first 10 lines of /etc/passwd
-6-third_line, displays the third line of the file iact 7-file, creates a file name \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School 8-cwd_state,  writes the result of command ls -la into file ls_cwd_content
+6-third_line, displays the third line of the file iact 7-file, creates a file name \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School 8-cwd_state,  writes the result of command ls -la into file ls_cwd_content 9-duplicate_last_line, script that duplicates the last line of the file iacta